ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 ## Coupled Phase Oscillators – Kuramoto Model

-Collective synchronization phenomena can be complex to model mathematically.
+__Collective synchronization phenomena__ can be complex to model mathematically.
 The class of models that have been studied more extensively focuses on coupled phase oscillators.

 Suppose that we have a system of N oscillators.
-The j’th oscillator is a sinusoid function with angular frequency ω_j.
+The j’th oscillator is a sinusoid function with angular frequency $ω_j$.
 To simplify suppose that the amplitude of all oscillators is the same (set to 1).

 If the oscillators were decoupled, the dynamic phase Φ_j(t) of oscillator j would be described by the differential equation:

-dΦ / dt = ω_j
+$dΦ / dt = ω_j$

 Things get more interesting however when the oscillators are coupled (the exact mechanism that creates this coupling does not matter here) so that the angular velocity of each oscillator depends on the phase of all other oscillators, as follows:

 ![M4L11_05](imgs/M4L11_05.png)

-where K>0 is the coupling strength.
-In other words, the angular velocity of oscillator i is not just its “natural” frequency ω_i – instead the angular velocity is adjusted by the product of K and the average of the sin(Φ_j - Φ_i) terms.
+where $K>0$ is the __coupling strength__.
+In other words, the angular velocity of oscillator i is not just its “natural” frequency $ω_i$ – instead the angular velocity is adjusted by the product of K and the average of the $sin(\phi_j - \phi_i)$ terms.

 This model was introduced by Yoshiki Kuramoto, and it carries his name (Kuramoto model).
 Suppose we only have N=2 oscillators, i and j.
-If the j’th oscillator is ahead of the i’th oscillator at time t (i.e., Φ_j(t) - Φ_i(t), with Φ_j(t) - Φ_i(t) < π), then the j’th oscillator adds a positive term in the angular velocity of the i’th oscillator, accelerating the latter and pulling it closer to the j’th oscillator.
+If the j’th oscillator is ahead of the i’th oscillator at time t (i.e., $Φ_j(t) > Φ_i(t)$, with $Φ_j(t) - Φ_i(t) < π$), then the j’th oscillator adds a positive term in the angular velocity of the i’th oscillator, accelerating the latter and pulling it closer to the j’th oscillator.
 Similar, the i’th oscillator adds a negative term in the angular velocity of the j’th oscillator causing it to slow down, and also pulling it closer to the i’th oscillator.
-Will the two oscillators end up synchronized, i.e., having Φ_j(t) = Φ_i(t) for all time?
+Will the two oscillators end up synchronized, i.e., having $Φ_j(t) = Φ_i(t)$ for all time?

-That depends on the magnitude of K, relative to the magnitude of the difference of the two natural frequencies |ω_i - ω_j|.
+That depends on the magnitude of K, relative to the magnitude of the difference of the two natural frequencies $|ω_i - ω_j|$.
 Intuitively, the larger the difference of the two natural frequencies, the larger the coupling strength should be so that the two oscillators synchronize.

 ![M4L11_Fig19](imgs/M4L11_Fig19.png)